lightster/.dotfiles/README.md

 ## Dropbox

 1. Sign into Dropbox
-2. Setup Selective Sync, deselecting:
+2. Setup Selective Sync, selecting on Application Support for now
-    - Camera Uploads
-    - Carousel
-    - Pictures
-    - Unprocessed Photos

 ## Google Chrome